hhaji/Algorithms-For-Data-Science/Tools/Git-Cheat-Sheet.md

 git checkout -- "file_name" | Discrad changes in the working directory.
 Here -- means to stay in the same branch.
-This confirms that "file_name" is not a name of a branch otherwise it switchs to "branch_name" git checkout "hash value" | Switch to a specific commit (determined by hash value) and discrad changes in the working directory git merge "branch_name" | Incorporate changes from the named commits (since the time their histories diverged from the current branch) into the current branch git ls-tree "branch_name" | List the contents of "branch_name", like hash Value gi rm "filename" | Remove  "filename" gi rm -r "foldername" | Remove  "foldername"
+This confirms that "file_name" is not a name of a branch otherwise it switchs to "branch_name" git checkout "hash value" | Switch to a specific commit (determined by hash value) and discrad changes in the working directory git merge "branch_name" | Incorporate changes from the named commits (since the time their histories diverged from the current branch) into the current branch git log | Show committed files git log --oneline | List one commit per line and it shows the first 7 characters of the hash value and the commit message git log > file.txt | Save git log as file.txt git reflog | See what other commits your HEAD has pointed to in the past.
+This is useful when we lose some new commits using checkout to past commits git ls-tree "branch_name" | List the contents of "branch_name", like hash Value gi rm "filename" | Remove  "filename" gi rm -r "foldername" | Remove  "foldername"